Paddy Devlin: Post-war

 After the war, and in search of work, he spent some time in Portsmouth working as a scaffolder and in Coventry working in the car industry.
-In Coventry he became interested in Labour and trade union politics and briefly joined the British Labour Party.
+In Coventry, he became interested in Labour and trade union politics and briefly joined the British Labour Party.

-Returning to Belfast in 1948 he found the local Labour Party split over partition.
-Under Harry Midgley’s influence the Northern Ireland Labour Party (NILP) had adopted a pro-partition position.
-In response, many anti-partition Labour activists left the NILP and joined the Irish Labour Party, which was led locally by Jack Beattie who was an MP in Stormont and Westminster.
+Returning to Belfast in 1948, he found the local Labour Party split over partition.
+Under Harry Midgley’s influence, the Northern Ireland Labour Party (NILP) had adopted a pro-partition position.
+In response, many anti-partition Labour activists left the NILP and joined the Irish Labour Party, which was led locally by Jack Beattie, who was an MP in Stormont and Westminster.
 Paddy Devlin joined the Irish Labour Party in 1949.

-Devlin was elected as the Irish Labour candidate in a council by-election for the Falls ward in 1956 beating Gerry Fitt who fought the election as the Dock Labour Party candidate.
+Devlin was elected as the Irish Labour candidate in a council by-election for the Falls ward in 1956, beating Gerry Fitt, who fought the election as the Dock Labour Party candidate.

-Later Catholic Action claimed the Irish Labour Party was infested with communists and ensured the party were effectively wiped out and Devlin lost his seat in 1958.
-In the same year, in the aftermath of the Council election defeat, he decided to join the Northern Ireland Labour Party.
+Later Catholic Action claimed the Irish Labour Party was infested with communists and ensured the party was effectively wiped out, and Devlin lost his seat in 1958.
+In the same year, in the aftermath of the Council election defeat, he joined the Northern Ireland Labour Party.

-In 1967 Devlin was elected Chairman of the NILP.
+In 1967, Devlin was elected Chairman of the NILP.
 In the Northern Ireland elections held in 1969, Devlin stood as the NILP candidate and beat Republican Labour's Harry Diamond for the Falls seat in Stormont.

 From 1968 through 1969, Devlin was very involved in the Northern Ireland civil rights movement.
-The heavy handed response by the RUC and the B Specials to civil rights marches resulted in widespread rioting.
-The confrontations descended into sectarian violence as Catholic areas, especially in Belfast, came under attack from Loyalist gangs with many families being burnt out of their homes.
+The heavy-handed response by the RUC and the B Specials to civil rights marches resulted in widespread rioting.
+The confrontations descended into sectarian violence as Catholic areas, especially in Belfast, came under attack from Loyalist gangs, with many families being burnt out of their homes.

-Devlin’s relationship with the NILP became more strained as he detected a “deafening silence” with “no statements condemning the horrors of the summer, no assertion of the non-sectarian socialist principles we had tried to promote … the NILP in fact tended to disregard the existence of the civil rights movement”.
-Devlin believed that the NILP working in alliance with the civil rights movement could have changed the situation and reduced the sectarian tensions.
+Devlin’s relationship with the NILP became more strained as he detected a "deafening silence" with "no statements condemning the horrors of the summer, no assertion of the non-sectarian socialist principles we had tried to promote … the NILP in fact tended to disregard the existence of the civil rights movement".
+Devlin believed that the NILP, working in alliance with the civil rights movement, could have changed the situation and reduced the sectarian tensions.
 Instead, what he deemed to be the party's inadequate response in the summer of 1969 led to his drift away from the NILP.
 Devlin started discussing with other Labour activists, civil rights leaders and moderate nationalists the possibility of launching a new party.
-In response to these discussions, the NILP terminated his party membership in August 1970.
+In response to these discussions, the NILP terminated its party membership in August 1970.